 - ¼ tsp. cayenne pepper

-I love my simple but delicious chicken recipes!
-Here are a few that I am sure you will enjoy:
+I love my simple, delicious recipes that use healthy chicken breast as the protein.
+Here are a few more of my favorite dishes that I’m sure you will enjoy:

-You can also take a look at this roundup of my favorite healthy diabetic chicken recipes.
-I always keep it updated with my new favorite recipes so it’s a great post to bookmark!
+You can also take a look at this roundup of my favorite healthy diabetic chicken recipes for even more inspiration!

 Crockpot Ranch Chicken